katjagonzales/Global-CO2-Emissions-Analysis-Python/README.md

 **04. Visualizations**: contains the visualizations for the project created in Python.
 Please note that most visualizations were created in the final phase of the project, utilizing Tableau.

 ## Deliverables
-The most relevant results of this case study can be viewed as an interactive storyboard on Tableau:
+The most relevant results of this case study can be viewed as an interactive storyboard on [Tableau](https://public.tableau.com/app/profile/katja.gonzales/viz/GlobalCO2EmissionsAnalysis_16875266911180/DataStory)